Application and Review Process

 Applications to use CCaTS facilities undergo two types of review.

 - Operational review.
-The operational review committee consists of a nurse manager, core lab managers, dieticians, and pharmacy and processing lab supervisor and coordinators.
+The operational review committee consists of a nurse manager, core lab managers, dietitian, and pharmacy and processing lab supervisor and coordinators.
 The purpose of the operational review is to determine if CCaTS has the resources needed to support a given protocol.
 Review by an IRB specialist happens concurrently.

 - Human subject protection review.
 The Mayo Clinic Institutional Review Board (IRB) reviews all human subject research conducted at Mayo Clinic (Arizona, Florida and Rochester campuses) and research conducted at other facilities under the direction of Mayo staff.
 A guarantee that all human subject research at Mayo will be reviewed by the IRB has been given to the U.S. Department of Health and Human Services (HHS) in a Federalwide Assurance (FWA00005001).